Pawan Kumar Bansal

-Pawan Kumar Bansal (born 16 July 1948) is an Indian National Congress politician, appointed interim treasurer in November 2020 and a former minister in the Manmohan Singh government.
+Pawan Kumar Bansal (born 16 July 1948) is an Indian National Congress politician, who was appointed as the interim treasurer in November 2020 and a former minister in the Manmohan Singh government.
 He represented Chandigarh constituency in the 15th Lok Sabha (2009-2014) of India.
 He served as Minister of Railways from 28 October 2012 to 10 May 2013.

 Early life

 Bansal was born on 16 July 1948 in Sunam.
 His family hailed from Tapa, Punjab.
 He went to school at the Yadavindra Public School, Patiala, and did BSc from the Post Graduate Government College, Sector 11, Chandigarh.
 He also holds an LLB degree from the Department of Law, Panjab University, Chandigarh.

 Career

 Bansal has represented Chandigarh as a member of Parliament in the 10th, 13th, 14th and 15th Lok Sabha.
 He has worked as the Minister of Parliamentary Affairs and the Minister of Water Resources in the Second Manmohan Singh ministry.
 He also held the charge of the Minister of State for Finance and Parliamentary Affairs in the First Manmohan Singh Cabinet.